-Blue Jays' House released from hospital
+Blue Jays' House released after overnight hospitalization

 ''It's tough for me, I want to be out there with the guys,'' Donaldson said. ''But, obviously, you've got look to at the bigger picture.
 It's a 162-game season.''

 The 2015 AL MVP batted .284 with 37 home runs and 99 RBIs last season.
-He was an All-Star for a third straight season and helped lead Toronto to the ALCS.
+He was an All-Star for a third straight season and helped lead Toronto to the AL Championship Series.